byterubpay/byterub-site/_posts/2019-03-25-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-03-25.md

 **\<suraeNoether>** these last two have not passed tests yet; my latest commit is here: https://github.com/b-g-goodell/mrl-skunkworks/tree/matching-powerpuff/Matching
 **\<suraeNoether>** the simulations are fairly closely linked with our output selection methods, and i'm going to insert more than one output selection method to compare them all
 **\<sarang>** Excellent.
 The idea of using the transaction graph to gain heuristic advantage is an annoying consequence of being decoy-based, and having a solid framework will be useful
-**\<suraeNoether>** the goal is to simulate a blockchain in which someone is churning or otherwise spending in an abnormal pattern,a nd we are going to assess the false pos/false negative rate of trying to de-anonymize this individual, and we are going to compare these to the anonymity set sizes ranging from monero-sized ring signatures to zcash sized snarks
+**\<suraeNoether>** the goal is to simulate a blockchain in which someone is churning or otherwise spending in an abnormal pattern,a nd we are going to assess the false pos/false negative rate of trying to de-anonymize this individual, and we are going to compare these to the anonymity set sizes ranging from byterub-sized ring signatures to zcash sized snarks
-**\<suraeNoether>** coding this all up and testing it to make sure it does what we need it to do is taking more time than i had hoped, but now we have the possibility of making some formal recommendations on output selection algorithms and the practicable security of monero's plausible deniability
+**\<suraeNoether>** coding this all up and testing it to make sure it does what we need it to do is taking more time than i had hoped, but now we have the possibility of making some formal recommendations on output selection algorithms and the practicable security of byterub's plausible deniability
 **\<sarang>** Yeah, a broader question about output selection and transaction behavior has always been a sticking point IMO
 **\<suraeNoether>** oh, final update: the DLSAG paper is still being worked on by us and our co-authors but i think we are seeing some movement, and i'll let sarang talk about CLSAG stuff, since that's his bag right now
 **\<sarang>** Doing churn correctly, selecting outputs safely to avoid linking, etc.